 (12.)
 Gary Okihiro, Margins and Mainstreams: Asians in American History and Culture (Seattle: University of Washington Press, 1994).

 (14.)
-Report of the Joint Special Committee to Investigate Chinese Immigration, 22.
+Report of the Joint Special Committee to Investigate Chinese Immigration, at 22.

 (15.)
-Report of the Joint Special Committee to Investigate Chinese Immigration, 22.
+Report of the Joint Special Committee to Investigate Chinese Immigration, at 22.

 (16.)
 Keith Aoki, “‘Foreign-Ness’ & Asian American Identities: Yellowface, World War II Propaganda, and Bifurcated Racial Stereotypes,” Asian Pacific American Law Journal 4 (1996): 1–60.

 (17.)
 Chan Chae Ping v.
 United States, 130 U.S. 581 (1889).

 (18.)
 Fong Yue Ting v.
 United States, 149 U.S. 698 (1893).